SuperOfficeDocs/superoffice-docs/docs/en/api/foreign-keys/foreignkey.md

 author: Tony Yates
 so-date: 12.26.2009
 keywords:
-so.topic:
+topic:
-so.envir: cloud
+envir: cloud
-so.client: online
+client: online
 ---

 # ForeignKeys – to fluent or not to fluent, that is the question